limjierui/tp/docs/UserGuide.md

 **A**: MindMyMoney saves data in the current directory.
 To ensure all the data is saved properly, run MindMyMoney only in the _home folder_.
-If you wish to run MindMyMoney in different folders and still contain your data, copy the `data.txt` file found in the current directory into a new folder where you want to run MindMyMoney in.
+If you wish to run MindMyMoney in different folders and still contain your data, copy the `data.txt` file found in the _home folder_ into a new folder where you want to run MindMyMoney in.

 <br/>